 Based on the results of the project discovery, you should adjust your initial idea and create a software solution that addresses the expectations and needs of its target users.
 Thus, instead of guesswork, your custom learning management system will be developed with real data in mind, which will help it succeed.

-We already have a comprehensive guide on how to conduct the project discovery stage–make sure to check it out for more details.
+We already have a comprehensive guide on how to conduct the project discovery phase–make sure to check it out for more details.

 #3 Create an LMS project plan